Treatments and Services

 Each time you visit, the full High-Risk Leukemia team will talk in detail about your child’s case, including diagnosis, treatment, and appropriate research studies.
 This close collaboration by experts in many different specialties sets us apart.

 We leave no stone unturned in finding treatments designed to improve survival for children with high-risk leukemia.
-The program is part of Seattle Children’s Cancer and Blood Disorders Center, which is consistently ranked #1 in the Northwest and among the best in the nation by U.S. News & World Report.
+The program is part of Seattle Children’s Cancer and Blood Disorders Center, which is consistently ranked among the best in the nation by U.S. News & World Report.

 Our team of experts are leading the way in: